AdobeDocs/target-learn.en/help/recommendations-api-tutorial/3manage-catalog.md

 At this point, you have learned how to generate an access token, using the JWT authentication flow, to use the Adobe Target Admin APIs with Adobe I/O.

-You can use the [[!DNL Recommendations] APIs](https://developers.adobetarget.com/api/recommendations/) to add, update, or delete items in your recommendations catalog.
+You can use the [Recommendations APIs](https://developers.adobetarget.com/api/recommendations/) to add, update, or delete items in your recommendations catalog.
 As with the rest of the Adobe Target Admin APIs, the [!DNL Recommendations] APIs require authentication.

 >[!TIP]
 >